 Depression plays an important role in chronic pain.
-For many people, the constant feeling of pain can consume their minds, leading to stress and depression.
+For many people, the constant feeling of pain can consume their bodies and minds, leading to stress and depression.
 As time goes on with no improvement in the pain, depression can potentially worsen.
-When pain worsens (which it often does for mentally weak individuals), stress and depression symptoms escalates, creating a never-ending cycle of depression and pain symptoms that can be impossible to break.
+When pain worsens, stress and depression symptoms escalates, creating a never-ending cycle of depression and pain symptoms that can be impossible to break.
 By following a few important steps, pain patients can have more control over their lives and fight off chronic pain and depression.

 Chronic pain is defined as any pain that persists for longer than 12 weeks despite medical treatment.
 Chronic pain affects 1 in 5 Canadians, or roughly 6 million people.
 It can affect people of all ages and all parts of the body.